Punchs Creek: Geography

 The creek Punch Creek enters the locality from the south (Stonehenge) and exits to the north (Tummaville).

+The land use is crop growing with some grazing on native vegetation.

 History

 The locality is presumably named after the creek, which, in turn, was named after a horse in William John Castle's horse team.

+Punch's Creek Provisional School opened on 1 February 1897.
+It closed on 31 December 1901 due to low student numbers.